 (1) A group-based video presentation, which summarises and reflects on completed simulations in the course (counts for 25% of the grade).
 Groups must be identical to the ones that carried out the simulation assignment.

-(2) A multiple choice exam consisting of 20 questions (counts for 25% of the grade).
+(2) A 2 hour school exam: Multiple choice, consisting of 20 questions (counts for 25% of the grade).
+May be changed into a home exam if the pandemic situation calls for it.

 RETAKES: Starting in autumn 2020, students will only be able to retake the assessment form in accordance with the new scheme.